Edmund Crispin

-Edmund Crispin was the pseudonym of Robert Bruce Montgomery (usually credited as Bruce Montgomery) (2 October 1921 – 15 September 1978), an English crime writer and composer known for his Gervase Fen novels and for his musical scores for the early films in the Carry On series.
+Robert Bruce Montgomery (2 October 1921 – 15 September 1978) was an English crime writer and composer.
+Known as a composer as Bruce Montgomery, he published his detective novels under the pseudonym Edmund Crispin.

+He was known for his detective novels featuring Gervase Fen, starting with The Case of the Gilded Fly (1944), and for composing the scores for the early films in the Carry On series.

 Life and work

-Montgomery was born at "Blackwood", Bois Lane, Chesham Bois, Buckinghamshire, fourth child and only son of Robert Ernest Montgomery (1878-1962) and Marion Blackwood, née Jarvie.
-His father was principal clerk- formerly secretary to the High Commissioner of India- in the India Office; of Irish birth, his family later settled at Hanwell, in the London Borough of Ealing.
+Montgomery was born at 'Blackwood', Bois Lane, Chesham Bois, Buckinghamshire, fourth child and only son of Robert Ernest Montgomery (1878-1962) and Marion Blackwood, née Jarvie.
+His father, of Irish origin, was principal clerk in the India Office and formerly secretary to the High Commissioner of India.
+His family later settled at Hanwell, in the London Borough of Ealing.
 Montgomery's mother was Scottish, of a family claiming illegitimate descent from Bonnie Prince Charlie.
-When Montgomery was two years old, his family moved round the corner to "Domus", a "big house in a rural setting" that was built according to his father's instructions.
+When Montgomery was two years old, his family moved round the corner to 'Domus', a "big house in a rural setting" that was built according to his father's instructions.

 He was educated at Merchant Taylors' School and graduated from St John's College, Oxford, in 1943, with a BA in modern languages, having for two years been its organ scholar and choirmaster.
 While there he became friendly with Philip Larkin and Kingsley Amis.
 From 1943 to 1945 he taught at Shrewsbury School and began writing the first of his detective novels.
 Montgomery encouraged Larkin's writing ambitions, and according to Andrew Motion "by combining a devoted commitment to writing with a huge appetite for drinking and fooling around, he gave Larkin a model of the ways in which art could avoid pretension".

 He first became established under his own name as a composer of vocal and choral music, including An Oxford Requiem (1951), but later turned to film work, writing the scores for many British comedies of the 1950s.
 For the Carry On series he composed six scores (Sergeant, Nurse, Teacher, Constable, Regardless and Cruising), including the original Carry On theme subsequently adapted for later films by Eric Rogers.
 He also composed the scores to four films in the Doctor film series (House, Sea, Large and Love).
 Montgomery wrote both the screenplay and score of Raising the Wind (1961), and his other film scores included The Kidnappers (1953), Raising a Riot (1955), Eyewitness (1956), The Truth About Women (1957), The Surgeon's Knife (1957), Please Turn Over (1959), Too Young to Love (1959), Watch Your Stern (1960), No Kidding (1960), Twice Round the Daffodils (1962) and The Brides of Fu Manchu (1966).